MartinBradbury/trihub/README.md

 ### User requirements and expectations

-- Comprehensive Community Engagement: Users expect a platform that facilitates easy sharing of images and comments, allowing them to connect with fellow triathletes, share experiences, and receive support.
+- Extensive Community Involvement: Users seek a platform that simplifies the sharing of photos and feedback, encouraging connections among triathletes, exchanging stories, and providing mutual support.
-- Detailed Performance Tracking: Users need tools to log and analyse their triathlon performances, including swim, bike, and run metrics.
-This feature should allow them to track their progress over time and identify areas for improvement.
+- Thorough Performance Monitoring: Users require functionalities to document and scrutinize their triathlon outcomes, encompassing aspects like swimming, cycling, and running.
+This tool should empower them to monitor advancements and pinpoint areas needing enhancement over time.
-- Customizable Training Plans: Users expect access to customizable training plans that adapt to their individual schedules and abilities.
-These plans should be flexible enough to integrate seamlessly with their existing commitments.
+- Tailored Training Regimens: Users anticipate having adaptable training programs that adjust according to their unique timetables and skill sets.
+These regimens must be versatile enough to blend smoothly with their current responsibilities.
-- Goal Setting and Achievement Sharing: Users desire a platform that supports setting personal goals and sharing achievements within the community.
-This feature should foster motivation and competition among users.
+- Objective Setting and Triumph Display: Users wish for a platform that empowers them to define personal objectives and broadcast their accomplishments within the community.
+This function should inspire motivation and rivalry among members.
-- Social Interaction and Support: Users anticipate being able to follow other users' progress, cheer them on during races, and engage in discussions related to triathlon training and performance.
-This social aspect is crucial for building a supportive community.
+- Societal Interaction and Backing: Users look forward to tracking others' progress, offering encouragement during competitions, and participating in dialogues centered around triathlon preparation and performance.
+This communal element is vital for cultivating a supportive environment.
-- Access to Latest Information and Resources: Users expect the platform to keep them informed about industry trends, training articles, nutrition advice, and performance enhancement tips.
-This ensures they remain up-to-date with the latest knowledge and practices in the sport.
+- Availability of Current Insights and Tools: Users expect the platform to keep them abreast of industry developments, educational articles, dietary advice, and strategies to boost performance.
+This guarantees they stay updated with the most recent insights and techniques in the sport.
-- Accessibility for All Abilities: Users, regardless of their experience level or physical condition, expect the platform to be welcoming and inclusive.
-This includes offering guidance for newcomers and ensuring that advanced features are accessible to those seeking more specialized training and support.
+- Universal Accessibility: Regardless of their proficiency level or physical state, users expect the platform to be inviting and inclusive.
+This encompasses offering assistance to beginners and making advanced features available to those interested in more specialized training and support.

 ## Epics and User Stories